lailayehia20/Mushroom-Classification-Datamining-Project/README.md

 This project demonstrates the process of exploring, preparing, and modeling mushroom data for classification tasks.
 It provides insights into feature importance, model performance, and steps involved in building a predictive model.

-## Conclusion
-This project demonstrates the process of exploring, preparing, and modeling mushroom data for classification tasks.
-It provides insights into feature importance, model performance, and steps involved in building a predictive model.